purescript/purescript-lazy/docs/Module.md

 take :: forall a.
 Number -> List a -> List a
 ```

+Take the specified number of elements from the start of a lazy list, creating a new
+lazy list.

 #### `drop`

 ``` purescript
 drop :: forall a.
 Number -> List a -> List a
 ```

+Drop the specified number of elements from the start of a lazy list, creating a new
+lazy list.